xitrum-framework/xitrum-doc/guide/scopes.rst

   cookies.add(cookie)

 Remember that there's no way for the server to directly delete a cookie on browsers.
+To delete a cookie sent by browser, you can't simply remove it from ``cookies``.
-Instead, to delete immediately set max age to 0.
-To delete when the browser closes windows, set max age to Integer.MIN_VALUE.
+Instead, set its max age to 0 so that when receiving response, the browser will expire it immediately.
+Also, to remove all cookies, you can't simply call ``cookies.clear()``, you must loop through all cookies and set max age to 0.

+To delete when the browser closes windows, set max age to ``Integer.MIN_VALUE``:

 ::